 \section{HumorRank}

-The subjective and multidimensional nature of humor presents fundamental challenges to absolute quality scoring of humor.
-To address this, we operationalize humor theoretically as a continuous \textit{cognitive reward} arising from the successful resolution of deliberately constructed linguistic incongruities (for our full formal definition and its theoretical derivation, see Appendix~\ref{sec:appendix_humor_definition}).
-Because lexical and semantic features of humor such as comedic delivery \citep{romanowski2025punchlines, kim2025ai} interact in ways that resist direct quantification or scoring \citep{winters2025evaluating}, using pairwise comparison mitigates these limitations\cite{ravi2024small} by constraining the humor evaluation task to a relative preference judgment between two model-generated jokes conditioned on the same prompt \citep{hossain2020semeval}.
-This formulation substantially reduces the cognitive load on the evaluator and is more robust to inter-annotator variance than uncalibrated scalar annotation.
+The subjective and multidimensional nature of humor presents fundamental challenges for absolute quality scoring.
+To address this, we operationalize humor as a continuous \textit{cognitive reward} arising from the successful resolution of deliberately constructed linguistic incongruities; the full definition and derivation are in Appendix~\ref{sec:appendix_humor_definition}.
+Because lexical and semantic humor features (e.g., comedic delivery)~\citep{romanowski2025punchlines, kim2025ai} interact in ways that resist direct quantification~\citep{winters2025evaluating}, pairwise comparison mitigates these limitations~\citep{ravi2024small} by constraining evaluation to a relative preference judgment between two model-generated jokes conditioned on the same prompt~\citep{hossain2020semeval}.
+This formulation reduces cognitive load on the evaluator and is more robust to inter-annotator variance than uncalibrated scalar annotation.

-While pairwise comparisons provide high-fidelity local signal, they remain fundamentally discrete and unordered thereby insufficient, in isolation, to support a system-level leaderboard.
-To transform a collection of $\binom{K}{2}$ pairwise outcomes over $K$ competing models into a globally consistent capability ranking, an aggregation framework capable of resolving local inconsistencies and propagating information across the full tournament graph is required.

-HumorRank addresses this through a two-stage pipeline: an Adaptive Swiss Tournament that efficiently generates the pairwise comparison graph, and a Bradley-Terry(BT) global Maximum Likelihood Estimation (MLE) that maps the observed outcomes to statistically grounded, continuous capability estimates.
-We additionally derive Stable Elo ratings as a secondary reference metric, reported alongside BT scores for cross-validation purposes.
+While pairwise comparisons provide high-fidelity local signal, they are still discrete and unordered, and thus insufficient on their own to support a system-level leaderboard.
+To transform a collection of $\binom{K}{2}$ pairwise outcomes over $K$ competing models into a globally consistent capability ranking, an aggregation framework must resolve local inconsistencies and propagate information across the full tournament graph. \textbf{HumorRank} addresses this through a two-stage pipeline: an Adaptive Swiss Tournament that efficiently builds the pairwise comparison graph, followed by global Bradley--Terry (BT) Maximum Likelihood Estimation (MLE) that maps observed outcomes to statistically grounded, continuous capability estimates.
+We additionally report Stable Elo ratings as a secondary reference metric for cross-validation.